 Deserialize YAML

 We're also using Microsoft Visual Studio Code as a text editor.
-Here are the installation instructions for a variety of popular operating systems.
+Here are the for a variety of popular operating systems.

 In this lesson we’re building a program to deserialize a generic subgraph manifest.
 Before we go any further, let's get on the same page about deserialization and subgraph manifests.